 When imported machinery wasn’t big enough, heavy enough or loud enough, manufacturers Alfred and George Price would solve the problem.
 Their ‘Big Pump’ drained mines, replacing an Australian pump that was too light; their timber jack was a heavy lifter, used in preference to a Belgium import; and their firebell was not only loud but ‘of excellent tone’, and replaced one of English manufacture.

-By 1900 New Zealand’s manufacturing output was worth £17 million (over $2.7 billion in 2009 terms), produced from 4,228 ‘manufactories’.
+By 1900 New Zealand’s manufacturing output was worth £17 million ($3.3 billion in 2019 terms), produced from 4,228 ‘manufactories’.
 Of this, 24% was consumer goods (food, beverages, footwear, wood products, saddlery and light metal items), just under a third was agricultural and building equipment, and the remainder (about £4 million) was from processed agricultural products for export such as frozen meat.
 This compares with £3.7 million earned from exporting wool.

 The majority of New Zealand’s early manufacturing plants were small or medium-sized, staffed by the entrepreneur and a few staff.
 The average staff of New Zealand manufacturing plants in 1900 was 13.